junxit/us-congress-bills-117/metadata.md

 - 2022-09-26 — Placed on the Union Calendar, Calendar No. 374.
 - 2022-09-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 117-492.
 - 2022-09-26 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 117-492.
+- 2022-11-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-11-14 — Considered under suspension of the rules. (consideration: CR H8467-8469)
+- 2022-11-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2250.
+- 2022-11-14 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2022-11-17 — Considered as unfinished business. (consideration: CR H8575-8576)
+- 2022-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-11-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2, 1 Present (Roll no. 484). (text: 11/14/2022 CR H8467-8468)
+- 2022-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 2, 1 Present (Roll no. 484).
+- 2022-11-17 — Received in the Senate.